In 1994, aged twenty-three, I stood in front of several hundred delegates in a hotel in South Kensington, and tried not to wet myself.

 Three minutes later, Fred stood up, thanked the speaker, and announced a change in schedule.
 He turned to me, “You’re up now.”

-Fred’s kindness saved me from a stomach-churning half hour and my talk went really well.
+Fred’s thoughtfulness saved me from a stomach-churning half hour and my talk went really well.
 Afterwards, of course, I was still shy — but I did know that I could stand up there and not die, and that was something.

 I moved into fiction.
 My days of rolling my eyes, breathing deeply, and spouting forth were over; finally I could earn a living in a state of eremitic bliss, all alone, in my pyjamas with a face full of chocolate croissant.
 Result!